kricsleo/if-used/README.md

 - [ ] Output result.
   - [ ] **Locate to the file** which is using incompatible APIs.

+- [ ] How does Babel work?
+Can Babel replace this tool?
+- [ ] How does autoprefixer work?
+(Might be simpler than babel.)

 ## License

 [MIT](./LICENSE) @ [Kricsleo](https://github.com/kricsleo)